Arts in Education

 Bodies in Motion – Youth Residency

 Successful bodies are always in motion.
-DBDT’s Bodies in Motion Program uses dance as a medium to encourage students to make smart choices towards a healthy/active lifestyle while developing essential life skills for a successful future.
-Focused on childhood obesity, the 6-class residency encourages youth and teens to be active through dance to maintain a healthy lifestyle.
-The curriculum stresses an effective warm-up for muscles, injury prevention, proper nutrition, and the importance of breathing and staying hydrated.
-Students also develop creativity, positive self-esteem, and problem-solving skills for a healthy mind, too.
+DBDT’s Bodies in Motion Program uses dance as a medium to encourage students to make good choices towards a healthy/active lifestyle while developing important life skills for a successful future.
+Focused on childhood obesity, the 6-week residency encourages youth and teens to be active through dance in order to maintain a healthy lifestyle.
+The curriculum stresses a healthy warm-up for muscles, injury prevention, good nutrition, and the importance of breathing and staying hydrated.
+In addition, students develop creativity, positive self-esteem, and problem-solving skills for a healthy mind, too.

 Student Matinee Performances

-A 60-minute crash course in “what is dance?” this lecture-demonstration in the theatre introduces students to ballet, modern, and jazz dance.
+A 60-minute crash course in “what is dance?” this lecture-demonstration introduces students to ballet, modern, and jazz dance.
 DBDT directors share the history and differences between each technique while the dancers demonstrate on stage.
 Students learn how dance progresses from simple steps to full choreography by watching excerpts from the company’s repertoire.
-Afterward, the dancers introduce themselves and their artistic background, and the students have an opportunity to ask questions.
-Now it’s time for the students to dance!
+Afterward, the dancers introduce themselves and their artistic background and the students have an opportunity to ask questions.
+Now it is time for the students to dance!
 DBDT directors lead the students through a dance combination of simple hand gestures and clapping from their seats.
 Just like the dancers, the students learn to master the phrase through attentiveness and practice.

 Student Matinees are provided annually in conjunction with DBDT’s Cultural Awareness (February) at the Dee and Charles Wyly Theatre and DBDT: Encore!‘s Rising Excellence (April) at the Moody Performance Hall.
 Each school is provided with educational study guides for teachers and performance programs and souvenir bookmarks for students to enhance the performance experience.